xiv3r/Kali-Linux-Termux/README.md

 - Next Open the VNC and place kali as username and your vnc password

-  Note:To update and upgrade nethunter it is required to change /etc/resolv.conf
+  Note:To update and upgrade nethunter it is required to change nameserver from /etc/resolv.conf

       sudo echo nameserver 8.8.8.8 >/etc/resolv.conf

+  or use

+       nano /etc/resov.conf
+  and add

+      nameserver 8.8.8.8
+      nameserver 1.1.1.1

- ### Prevent Termux VNC service from being Kill [Process completed (signal 9) - press Enter]
+ ### Prevent Termux VNC service from being Kill  " Process completed (signal 9) - press Enter "

 - Using Wireless debugger [Video](https://www.youtube.com/watch?v=vK1Jx9ydi5c)